turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ### Requirements overview

-Your requirements for the application are detailed in the cards you've imported to pivotal, but here's an overview of what you're doing.
+Your requirements for the application are detailed in the cards you've imported to pivotal (you can also find them [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/quantified-self/quantified-self-tracker-stories.csv)), but here's an overview of what you're doing.

 #### Layouts